MostafaSayedAhmed/GamePlatform/README.md

   - Click on an empty cell to place your mark.
   - The first player to align three marks wins the round.
 - **Future Feature**
-  - Introduce new game mode where each player is allowed to place only 3 marks such that oldest one is removed if fourth place is selected
+  - Introduce new game mode where each player is allowed to place only 3 marks such that oldest one is removed if fourth place is selected.
-  - Introduce new game mode where each cell consist of small nine cell and you need to win in the small cell in order to mark the big one making the game more challenging
+  - Introduce new game mode where each cell consist of small nine cell and you need to win in the small cell in order to mark the big one making the game more challenging.

 ---